MonkeyDflo/Model_Based_Learning_Projet/README.md

 Project for Model Based Learning course.
 Credit goes to Gabin Marc Telly and Florent Jakubowski.

+To see final working project please go to Marc's Repo : https://github.com/MARCTELLY/mixDatClust

 # Packages used
 devtools - An essential suite of tools for turning your code into an R package.
 testthat - testthat provides an easy way to write unit tests for your code projects.